KirillSelyukov/React.Http/README.md

-test project to play with thhp
+test project to play with http